Is That Carpenter Ant Damage?

 The truth is, carpenter ant damage doesn't typically look like anything at all.
 Most of the damage these destructive insects do is located inside the wood of your home or the wooden structures on your property, out of sight.
 But every once in a while, under the right conditions, they cause damage that can be seen.
 And when they do, it is important to recognize it.

 Where To Look For Carpenter Ant Damage

-If you want to see the damages done by these insects, then you’ll first need to know where to look.
-Carpenter ant damages will usually be found in the damp, hidden locations around your property.
+If you want to see the damage done by these insects, you’ll first need to know where to look.
+Carpenter ant damage will usually be found in the damp, hidden locations around your property.
 The area underneath a deck or porch is an ideal spot for these wood-destroying pests as are wooden structures that have lots of plants around them.

-Most of the places carpenter ants do external damage are in places that are dark.
+Most of the places carpenter ants do external damage are in dark places.
 This is because carpenter ants prefer the dark and are mostly nocturnal.
-We say "mostly" because they can be active during the day if they find a nice dark location such as a crawl space under a home, a void underneath an external staircase, a space underneath a shed to invade.
+We say "mostly" because they can be active during the day if they find a nice dark location such as a crawl space under a home, a void underneath an external staircase, or a space underneath a shed to invade.
 These dark locations all make the perfect places for carpenter ants to remain active during the day.

 Moisture also plays a part in where these pests choose to invade and create their nests.
 If carpenter ants explore the outside of your home at night and find a nice, rotted section of wood, they are likely to take advantage of it.
 If they do, that wood will look like something has been chewing it.
 To determine whether those damages were caused by carpenter ants or some other wood-destroying pests, there are a few things you should look for:

 Carpenter ants do not create circular holes in the wood they invade.
 If you're seeing holes like this, you're dealing with carpenter bees, not carpenter ants.